eric-volz/DefichainPython/docs/source/api/node/index.rst

 wallet or decrypting a password-protected wallet.

 All individual methods are assigned to specific modules.
-These modules match the ones that are output by the :ref:`help method<instruction rawMethodsOverview>`.
+These modules match the ones that are output by the :ref:`help method<Node RawMethodsOverview>`.
 For example, the getblockcount method belongs to the blockchain module and the compositeswap method belongs to the poolpair module.